sethderrick/nvim/README.md

-# 💤 LazyVim

-A starter template for [LazyVim](https://github.com/LazyVim/LazyVim).
-Refer to the [documentation](https://lazyvim.github.io/installation) to get started.
+#   My Neovim Config

+Big thanks to [ThePrimagen](https://github.com/ThePrimeagen/ThePrimeagen) and [craftzdog](https://github.com/craftzdog) for the wisdom and the inspiration!